A version of Oseledets for proximal random dynamical System on the circle: Acknowledgments

 \section{Acknowledgments}

+This research was financed by the Center of Excellence “Dynamics, Mathematical Analysis and Artificial Intelligence” at Nicolaus Copernicus University in Toruń.
+J.B. was also supported by the Narodowe Centrum Nauki Grant 2022/45/B/ST1/00179.
 We express our sincere gratitude to Katrin Gelfert for her valuable suggestions and for encouraging us throughout the elaboration process of this work.
-This study was financed by the Center of Excellence “Dynamics, Mathematical Analysis and Artificial Intelligence” at Nicolaus Copernicus University in Toruń.